-F&M Bank acquired a future location on October 29, 2010 in Cedar Rapids.
-The property is located at 2350 Edgewood Road SW in the northeast corner of the Westdale area and is currently leased to and occupied by U.S. Bank.
-The bank anticipates opening this facility in November 2015 which will provide clients a very convenient location on the west side of the Cedar Rapids metro market.
+F&M Bank acquired an additional location on October 29, 2010 in Cedar Rapids.
+The property is located at 2350 Edgewood Road SW in the northeast corner of the Westdale area and had previously been leased to and occupied by U.S. Bank.
+The bank opened this facility in December 2015 and now provides clients a very convenient location on the west side of the Cedar Rapids metro market.

 On December 17, 2010, F&M Bank entered into a purchase and assumption agreement with the FDIC to assume all of the deposits of Community National Bank of Lino Lakes and Vadnais Heights in Minnesota.
 All employees were retained and played an integral part in the smooth transition.
 This acquisition was the bank’s first expansion outside of Iowa.

 F&M Bank added it’s seventh location in February 2014 in downtown Monticello, Iowa which was formerly occupied by Bank of the West.
 This addition is the Bank’s second facility in Jones county.

 F&M Bank is proud of its rich tradition and is committed to providing the services and products that will continue to make F&M Bank, “The Right Choice” for the next 89 years and beyond.

 What is different about F&M from the vast choices of financial institutions?